liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/02-soy-portlet-state/03-configuring-state-properties-on-the-client-side.markdown

 ## Configuring the State properties [](id=configuring-the-state-properties)

-Soy Portlets are automatically registered using the [`Liferay.component` API](https://github.com/liferay/liferay-portal/blob/7.0.x/modules/apps/foundation/portal-template/portal-template-soy/src/main/resources/com/liferay/portal/template/soy/utils/dependencies/bootstrap.js.tpl), so you can use this API to retrieve your portlet and update its state properties.
-You can test this in the developer console of your web browser.
+Soy Portlets are registered automatically using the [`Liferay.component` API](https://github.com/liferay/liferay-portal/blob/7.0.x/modules/apps/foundation/portal-template/portal-template-soy/src/main/resources/com/liferay/portal/template/soy/utils/dependencies/bootstrap.js.tpl), so you can use this API to retrieve your portlet and update its state properties.
+You can test this in your browser's developer console.

 Follow these steps: